michelezedda/rentme/README.md

 - **Frontend:**
   - React
   - Tailwind CSS
-  - Vite
+  - Vite (for faster builds)
+  - react-hot-toast (for toast notifications)
+  - react-router-dom (for page navigation)
+  - react-icons (for UI icons)
   - Splide (carousel component)
-  - react-hot-toast (notifications)

 - **Hosting:**
   - Vercel (for hosting the production app)